-Parish Cllr Peter Blanksby: ( Chair) As well as being a founding memebr of the Development Trust and Trustee for 19 years, Peter is also a current Wales Parish councillor and Govenor of Wales Junior and Infants school, positions he has held for 19 years and 18 years respectively.
+Parish Cllr Peter Blanksby: ( Chair) As well as being a founding member of the Development Trust and Trustee for 22 years, Peter is also a current Wales Parish councillor and Govenor of Wales Junior and Infants school, positions he has held for 21 years and 20 years respectively.

 Stephanie Hryschko: In 1998 Steph came to an event at The Old Colliery Offices where she met the Community Development Trust team.
 By the time Steph went home that afternoon, she had become the Trust secretary.
-Fifteen years on Steph is now the chair of the Trust.
 Awarded the British Empire medal in her majesty the Queens birthday honour’s list June 2013

 Arthur Whiteway: Retired local resident Rotherham volunteer of the year 2011

 RMBC Cllr Dominic Beck: Rotherham Borough Councillor for the Wales ward and a Trustee since 2012 As a local Councillor Dominic joined the Board of Trustees to ensure that the Community Development Trust is able to use him as a conduit between the Trust and RMBC.
 Dominic believes it is important that RMBC, through his involvement does its best to support community based organisations like KPWCDT who are an irreplaceable part of the fabric of the local community in Kiveton and Wales.

 Simon Nuttall: Local business man, Managing Director of ALN Property Services.

 Kath Payne: Retired as business centre manager at SYPTE 2012 and would like to think I could use the experience and skills to good use as a Trustee and volunteer for the KPWCDT